Southeast High Speed Rail Corridor: Richmond–Raleigh (S-Line)

 As part of Atlantic Gateway, Virginia sought to take control of the abandoned S-Line right-of-way between Petersburg and the North Carolina border.
 In late 2019, negotiations were concluded and CSX, Virginia, and North Carolina reached separate deals that called for the two states to acquire the portions of the S-Line within their respective boundaries.
 Virginia will acquire 65 mi of the S-Line between the North Carolina-Virginia line and Petersburg, while North Carolina will acquire 10 mi of the line between Ridgeway and the North Carolina-Virginia line.
 North Carolina officials said that the Virginia deal will boost their efforts to acquire the remainder of the S-Line to Raleigh, which remains in light service as the Norlina Subdivision of CSX carrying some freight traffic.
-The North Carolina Department of Transportation was awarded a $47.5 million federal grant in 2020 to purchase the line.
+The North Carolina Department of Transportation (NCDOT) was awarded a $47.5 million federal grant in 2020 to purchase the line.

 In early June 2022, a $58 million federal grant under the Consolidated Rail Infrastructure and Safety Improvements program to fund the initial engineering work necessary for rebuilding the S-Line between Raleigh and Richmond was announced.
-The North Carolina Department of Transportation projected a service begin on the route between 2025 and 2029.
+NCDOT projected a service begin on the route between 2025 and 2029.

+On December 5, 2023, United States Secretary of Transportation Pete Buttigieg, U.S. Senator of North Carolina Thom Tillis, and Governor of North Carolina Roy Cooper announced the state will be receiving a $1 billion federal grant to develop the S-Line between Raleigh and Wake Forest for high-speed passenger rail service.
+On July 1, 2024, Buttigieg and Cooper, along with various state and local officials, participated in a groundbreaking ceremony for the project, marking the official start of construction.

 Raleigh–Charlotte

-The segment of the corridor between Raleigh and Charlotte travels along currently operational lines of the North Carolina Railroad, roughly parallel to I-85.
+The segment of the corridor between Raleigh and Charlotte travels along currently operational lines of the North Carolina Railroad (NCRR), roughly parallel to I-85.
 The portion of the route between Raleigh and Greensboro is over the H-line, while the Greensboro–Charlotte section travels along Norfolk Southern's main line.
 (While the lines are owned by the North Carolina Railroad, Norfolk Southern has an operational contract for trackage rights.)
 Both see current freight and passenger traffic (Amtrak's Carolinian and Piedmont), with freight traffic along the main line particularly heavy.
 However, double-tracking was removed from several sections of the Greensboro to Charlotte main line since its heyday, and significant signal upgrades, curve straightening, super-elevation, and restoration will be required to support high-speed passenger service along the corridor without interfering with freight operations.